PoPGRI/Race/_documentation/00interfaces.md

  <img src="/Race/assets/interfaces.png">

  The perception module publishes the rostopics `location`, `obstacles`, `environment_obj_bb`.
-The waypoints that the competitors must reach are also shared with the competitors in a file called `waypoint_list.py`.
+The waypoints that the competitors must reach are also shared with the competitors in the rostopic `wp`.
 The decision and control module should publish the rostopics  `ackermann_cmd` **or** `vehicle_control_cmd`.
 Further details of these modules are detailed below.
+ The rest of the framework is shown in orange.
+This information is shown to provide details on how the GRAIC framework works, but the competitors only need to be concerned with the modules shown in green and blue.